Dessert Articles & Tips |Cadbury Desserts Corner

 Modern Variations of the Classic Jalebi

-In Madhya Pradesh, there’s the ‘jaleba’ — a jumbo version of the jalebi, thick, big and filling enough to be an entire meal.
+While there is no such specific jalebi origin state in India, in Madhya Pradesh, it is known as the ‘jaleba’, a jumbo version of the jalebi, thick, big, and filling enough to be an entire meal.
 In West Bengal, the ‘chhanar jilipi’ is made with chhena (curdled milk) and has a softer bite, a perfect mix of sweet and creamy.

-• If your batter is too runny, add a spoon of flour to thicken it.
+Runny batter: If your batter is too runny, add a spoonful of flour to thicken it.